HungLM1506/HungLM1506/README.md

 # 💫About Me :
 Hi there!
-My name is Hung, and I am an AI Researcher.
+My name is Hung, and I am an AI Engineer.

 Research field: Domain Adaptation, Vision-language, 3D Recontruction, LLM